jcalado/rt-4d-fw-beta/README.md

 Don't be an entitled user like "fe8769".
 Asking for help and then refusing it because "I have 40 years of experience with SW dev, it won't work.".
 If you know the firmware / RT-4D better than me, then don't ask for my help or use my firmware.
+Scare tactics like fake threats of calling law enforcement using bogus laws you don't understand is also not it.

+Congratulation to those who felt the need to publicly spread hate in a public chat group, and those that defended it.
+Development will now happen whenever I feel like it.

 # Forewarning

-- The RT-4D is not a toy.
-If you bought it as such, don't use my firmware.
+- **If you don't know what this firmware is about, just go visit somewhere else.**
+- **If you need a ready made codeplug to get started, just go visit somewhere else.**
-- This firmware is not for newbies to radios or DMR.
+- **This firmware is not for newbies to radios or DMR.
+Go visit somewhere else if you are a newbie.**
-  - If you don't have experience with DMR and making your own code plugs, don't use my firmware.
-  - If you need to ask people how to dial a TG or call someone, don't use my firmware.
-  - This firmware targets intermediate and expert level users.
-- If you are incapable to follow instructions outlined below, don't use my firmware.
-  - That means if you "flashed" my firmware and it "bricked", you didn't follow the instructions to the letter.
-- If your first instinct is to complain on Facebook instead of filing a bug to try to get it solved, don't use my firmware.
-  - Not filing a bug doesn't help improve the firmware.
-- This firmware requires some experience using computers and the command line.
-  - If you can't handle the command line, don't use my firmware.
-  - If you don't know how to deal with "COMx", don't use my firmware.
+- **If you need to tell everyone on github that you have 40 years of computer and radio experience, go somewhere else.**
+- **If you double click a file and nothing happens, go visit somewhere else.**
-- If you struggle to find a download for the flasher tools, don't use my firmware.
+- **If you can't find a download for flashers, go visit somewhere else.**
-  - If finding the download is too difficult, using my firmware or the RT-4D will be even more difficult for you.
-- If you think 3.14 is perfect, then don't use my firmware.
-Enjoy all the crappy bugs that Radtel still hasn't fixed even in 3.16.
-- If the new CPS is too daunting for you, don't use my firmware.
-I keep up with the latest version and so should you.
-  - It only takes an extra minute to reload from CSV and fix up a few small details.
-- If you complain that "it doesn't work" and then provide no details whatsoever, then don't use my firmware.
-- If you don't like "nicsure", that's your choice but I have no relationship whatsoever with them.
-- If you think that the iRadio 3.16 firmware works better than Radtel 3.16, don't use my firmware.
-  - Apart from some text differences, they are literally the SAME code.
-A quick binary comparison will show this.
-  - You're probably doing something wrong and blaming it on the firmware.
-- If you think I'm annoying, then don't use my firmware!
+- **If you think I'm annoying, then don't use my firmware!
 I never forced you to use my stuff.
-Go and use the official firmware.
+Go and use the official firmware.**

 If you fit in any of the above points, stick to Official Radtel firmware as this firmware is not for you.

-# Beta test build of the fully reverse engineered version of RT-4D v3.14 firmware.

-The RT-4D firmware v3.10 to v3.16 have been fully reverse engineered, The build in this repository has feature parity with Radtel's original firmware, but may have some bugs.

 # Changelog

-The changelog below is often technical.
-To find more friendly documentation, you can head to the nice [wiki](https://github.com/jcalado/rt-4d-fw-beta/wiki) by [Joel](https://github.com/jcalado).
-Be aware that the documentation can sometimes lag behind the beta releases.
+You find more friendly documentation at [wiki](https://github.com/jcalado/rt-4d-fw-beta/wiki) by [Joel](https://github.com/jcalado).
+Be aware that the documentation can sometimes lag behind the releases.

+- WIP
+  - DCS codes are now correctly displayed in the capture list.
+  - Spectrum no longer renders or processes frequencies beyond the "To:" limit in Scan Range.
+  - In non promiscuous, calls coming from self ID are now ignored.

 - Beta 36
   - Added "Show Zone Ch" to "Extra 06" menu, to select whether the bottom left channel number reflects the global channel or the number within the zone.